-When it opened in 1989, Heartland Park Topeka was the first major motor racing facility to be built in the USA for 20 years.
-Combining a 2.5 mile road course with multiple configurations and a quarter-mile drag strip, the facility was the first of a slew of similar course that would open across the country in the next few years.
+When it opened in 1989, Heartland Motorsports Park (formerly Heartland Park Topeka) was the first major motor racing facility to be built in the USA for 20 years.
+Combining a 2.5-mile road course with multiple configurations and an NHRA quarter mile drag strip, the facility was the first of a slew of similar courses that would open across the country in the next few years.

 Things certainly looked promising for the new circuit – IMSA was confirmed for another two years, and the drag strip became part of the NHRA tour and soon became the busiest part of the facility.
 In 1995, the road course joined the NASCAR fray, landing a round of the Craftsman Truck Series, an event it would hold through to 1999.
 Ron Hornaday won the inaugural race in what was also the first road course to be featured on the NASCAR Trucks' schedule.
 Trans-Am and the SCCA World Challenge also paid visits in the circuit's early years.